useflyyer/flyyer-docs/guides/javascript/nextjs.md

 ```

 :::note
 For link previews this code needs to be static or server-side rendered.
-Next.js does this by default so it should work effortless.
-If you're having troubles, we suggest to set this up directly on the page handler (inside the `pages/` folder).
+Next.js does this by default so it should work without any effort.
+If you're having trouble, we suggest to set this up directly on the page handler (inside the `pages/` folder).
 :::

 ## Advanced usage